der43eryks/homesecurity/README.md

 - **v1.3.0**: Deployed to Render with cloud database support
 - **v1.4.0**: Switched SMS integration to Africa's Talking
 - **v2.0.0**: Migrated backend and all queries to PostgreSQL
+- **v2.1.0**: Removed old backend folder, now using only app/ for backend